MarketSquare/DbBot/README.md

 Usage
 -----
-There is an executable Python script named 'dbbot' under directory 'bin'.
+The executable is 'dbbot' under directory 'bin'.

-Run the script from command-line: dbbot [options]
+Use the script from command-line: dbbot [options]

 Valid command-line options are: